 Programs with Purpose

-Locust Lane exists to enrich lives through equestrian activities that support healing from trauma and lead to emotional, physical, relational, and spiritual wellness.
+Locust Lane exists to enrich lives through equestrian activities that promote physical, mental, and spiritual wellness.

 We are committed to cultivating resilience and empowering students of all ages to overcome trauma and adverse experiences through all our youth programs.